exyi/coberec/docs/thesis/intro.md

 In general, being overly explicit prevents issues, but it afflicts readability of the generated code.

 The goal of our project is to provide an abstraction for source code generators that will help to solve these issues.
-The user of the API will provide a semantic model of the desired code and our library will translate it to a matching C# code.
+The user of the API will provide a semantic model of the desired code and the *Coberec* library will translate it to a matching C# code.

+Coberec is based on [ILSpy](https://github.com/icsharpcode/ILSpy), an open source C# decompiler.
+ILSpy provides a reliable backend for emitting C#, and we have built an API on top of it.

 As always, the abstraction comes with a cost.
 We will sacrifice ease of use, since the API will force the user to be overly explicit about which type is used, which method is invoked, etc.